 The cabinet is the collection of top-ranking advisors in the executive branch of government, particularly executive department secretaries.

-Independent executive agencies operate outside of direct Presidential control to oversee federal government functions.
+Independent executive agencies operate as regulatory and service agencies to oversee federal government functions.

 Independent regulatory agencies create and enforce regulations to protect the public at large.